The Dark Mountain Team

 In addition to the usual editorial roles, Issue 12: SANCTUM saw the appointment of two Marginalians, a role created and exercised by Sylvia V. Linsteadt and Rima Staines.
 Both longstanding contributors to Dark Mountain, they filled the margins of this special issue with a commentary in words and images, before claiming the final pages of the book as their own.

 The work of the editors is supported by the efforts of our readers, Hattie Pierce and M.E.
 Rolle, who work alongside Ava to read all submissions to the books.
 Every submission is also read by at least one of the book’s editors.
-In addition to this role, Harriet also worked as an assistant editor on Issue 13 and proofreader for Issue 18. – FABULA.
+In addition to this role, Harriet also worked as an assistant editor on Issue 13 and proofreader for Issue 18. – FABULA and 21.
 She is in charge of Dark Mountain’s social media.

 Over the years, our books have benefited from the keen eye of various proofreaders.
 As well as those who have also worked in other editorial roles, these have included Iona Hine and Alice Martin.